Postgraduate Course

 If you are required to undertake any associate study or additional study as a condition of your offer for the programme, please be aware that the cost for this may be in addition to the programme cost stated above.

 Fees for this module will be due in full during the first trimester of your enrolment onto the programme.
 This will be alongside the fees for the first 20-credit module.
-This means that in academic year 2025/6, the fees due in the September trimester will be £5,400, which can be paid over 4 instalments.
+This means that in academic year 2025/6, the fees due in the September trimester will be £5,400, which can be paid over four instalments.

 Please be aware that if you withdraw from the programme or take a break from your studies after the standard withdrawal date (which is normally 1 November for the September trimester), you will be liable for the full fee for the 80-credit IRP module (7NU994).
-Please see the Withdrawal Calendar for further details.
+See the Withdrawal Calendar for further details.

 Flexible payment plans available